Folie à Deux on Page and Screen

 Why are we so intrigued by stories of shared delusion?
 Are we just captivated by dark tales, or are we also curious about how someone can be so dangerously influenced by another—and if we might be susceptible too?

-Joker: Folie à Deux will be released on October 4, 2024.
-We'll all get to see what chaos grows from Arthur Fleck and Harley Quinn's bad romance.
+Joker: Folie à Deux will be released on October 4, 2024, and we'll all get to see what chaos grows from Arthur Fleck and Harley Quinn's bad romance.